f0lie/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     So then it's not really that one goes out of one's way to find things to do (or to try to be around others more), but that one realizes that the mind is already not infected with passion, aversion, etc., for the time being, and thus there is no need to keep pushing with that intensity for the time being.
 Then whatever is offered as an option for activity within that (even on the mental level) has to be done with the clarity that it will not introduce unarisen unwholesome states like delight in work or in company (or restlessness regarding the Dhamma, for that matter).

     If one is able to spend one's days and nights in that state without falling from it, then there is already nothing significantly unwholesome there.
 No coarse states of sensuality or aversion would be coming up.
 Only when that basis is firm is one able to strive more "decisively" regarding lesser impurities (as per the formula describing the wakefulness practice) without being driven almost inevitably by restlessness and wrong expectations of what freedom even is.
 You could say that at that point, the person has understood and become established in the precepts and sense restraint.
 And to get to that point, they certainly need to have frequented empty dwellings and not delighted in company.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jlzarz/new_wiki_page_virtue_and_the_seven_precepts/nrirxkq/)** _2025-11-30 10:38:01_ *(in reply to a comment not included)*:

+    It means anything that you feel compelled to do out of the pressure of lust, aversion, or desire for distraction.
+Actions based on those pressures are not "innocent" even when they seem so to others.

+    Importantly, those motivations are not inherent to any specific actions (apart from breaking the precepts).
+At one point you might want to do a certain activity out of those unwholesome motivations, and at another those motivations would be absent.

 ---